Ditch the bleach and toxic fumes, and learn how to make this natural disinfectant with a simple ingredient you probably already have at home!

 But first, a few notes…

-Before you go around dousing your whole house in peroxide, there are a few things you need to know:
+Before you go around dousing your whole house in peroxide, there are a few things you need to know about using it as a natural disinfectant:

 How to Store Peroxide